Excerpted and adapted from the article, "A Rehab Revolution," Stroke Connection Magazine, September/October 2004. (Last science update March 2013)

 The Kessler Medical Rehabilitation Research and Education Corporation and Kessler Institute for Rehabilitation in

-Since our last article, many therapists have been trained in the use of the Saebo-Flex system – more than 1,400 have attended training courses.
-More will receive certification this year as there are more than 30 training classes scheduled in the remainder of 2006.
-And according to Janet Snyder, a physical therapist and Saebo-Flex trainer, 20 of the top 25 rehab facilities (according to US News rankings) have at least one staff member trained on the Saebo-Flex.
+Since our last article, many therapists have been trained in the use of the Saebo-Flex system.
+According to Janet Snyder, a physical therapist and Saebo-Flex trainer, 20 of the top 25 rehab facilities (according to US News rankings) have at least one staff member trained on the Saebo-Flex.